Philadelphia Area Social Security Disability Denial

 Did Social Security Deny Your Disability Claim?
 Don’t give up!

-It’s frustrating when you know you cannot work but the government still denies your case.
-The appeal process takes time and can be difficult, but success is often achieved at the appellate stage.
+It’s frustrating when you know you cannot work but the government still denies your claim for benefits.
+The disability appeals process takes time and can be frustrating at time, but success is often achieved at the appellate stages.

-The majority of people who apply are initially denied.
+The majority of people who apply for Social Security Disability and SSI benefits are denied at the initial level.
 But, at Silver & Silver, we’ll do everything we can to help turn your denial into an approval.

 - A review of the claim by someone who did not take part in the first decision.
 The original evidence is reviewed along with any new information you provide.